 1 packet of wildflower seeds

-Here's how to make Seed Paper Hearts in 5 simple steps.
+How to make Seed Paper Hearts in 5 simple steps:

-1. Add your paper scraps to a bowl & then soak them in the warm water for about 10 mins making sure all the paper is submerged in the water.
-You can add as much paper as you wish, we used a mixture of colours & around the equivalent of 3 A4 sheets which made 10-12 hearts.
+1. Add your paper scraps to a bowl & soak in hot water for about 10 mins, making sure all the paper is submerged.
+You can add as much paper as you wish, we used a mixture of colours & around the equivalent of 3 A4 sheets, which made 10-12 hearts.

-2. Once the paper is all wet add the paper & water mix the food blender & blitz until you have a pulp.
+2. Once the paper is saturated, add the wet mix to the blender & blitz until you have a pulp.
 This only takes a few seconds.
 Switch off the blender.
 Add your chosen wildflower seeds & carefully stir them into the pulp with a wooden spoon.
-We found the smaller wildflower seeds worked best & only added 3 pinches.
+We found the smaller wildflower seeds worked best.
 It's tempting to add more seeds, but if you add too many the flowers won't grow so well.
 (Cornflower seeds, Nigella, Poppy, Foxglove, or a wildflower mix would be perfect to add.)

-3. Place the muslin/tea towel over a bowl & pour on the seed paper pulp.
-Wrap the cloth around the pulp & slowly squeeze so some of the water drains out into the bowl beneath.
-Make sure you don't squeeze all of the water out as it will make it harder to form the heart-shape.
+3. Place a tea towel over a bowl & pour the seed paper pulp into the centre.
+Wrap the towel around the pulp & slowly squeeze some of the water, allowing it to drain into the bowl.
+Make sure you don't squeeze all the water out, as it will make it harder to form the heart shape later.

-4. Place the mesh sieve/splatter guard onto a dry tea towel & place your cookie cutter on top.
+4. Place your sieve/splatter guard onto a dry tea towel & place your cookie cutter on top.
 Take a small amount of the seed pulp & push it into the cookie cutter with your fingers.
-Make sure the base of the shape is covered & then push into the edges so as much water is released as possible.
-When you've removed the water carefully push out the heart shape & place on a wire rack.
+Push to the edges to release as much water as possible.
+When you've removed the water, carefully push out the heart shape & place it on a wire rack.
 Repeat the process with the remaining seed pulp mix.

 5. Leave your hearts on the cooling rack to dry overnight.
 We left ours in an airing cupboard & they were completely dry the following morning.
-Once dry you can add them to our free printable Valentine's card or share them as they are.
+Once dry, you can add them to our printable Valentine's card or share them as they are.

-This a great eco-friendly activity to share with children & a great way for them to encourage others to care for nature & wildlife in their area.
-If we all planted a few wildflower seeds in our neighbourhood we'd certainly be making the world a more beautiful place, not only for us but for wildlife too.
+This is a fun, eco-friendly activity to share with children & a great way for them to encourage others to care for nature & wildlife in their area.
+If we all planted a few wildflower seeds in our neighbourhood, we'd certainly be making the world a more beautiful place, not only for us but for wildlife too.